voiceflow/runtime-client-js/docs/advanced-usage.md

 ### Advanced Trace Types

+A `GeneralTrace` is an object which represents one piece of the overall response from a Voiceflow app.
 Specialized traces like `SpeakTrace` are a sub-type of the more abstract `GeneralTrace` super-type, as shown below.

 ```ts
 export type GeneralTrace = ExitTrace | SpeakTrace | ChoiceTrace | FlowTrace | StreamTrace | BlockTrace | DebugTrace | VisualTrace;
 ```

-All traces have a `type` and `payload` property at their top-level, but differ in what the value of `type` and `payload` is.
+All trace obejcts have a `type` and `payload` property, but differ in what the value of `type` and `payload` is.
 Shown below is a type that describes the common structure of trace objects. **NOTE**: the `Trace` type isn't actually declared in the package and is only shown for illustration.

 ```ts
 const Trace<T extends TraceType, P> = {